AdobeDocs/uxp/src/pages/uxp/reference-js/Modules/uxp/Plugin Manager/Plugin.md

 ## showPanel(panelId)
 Show panel with the given ID.
 This api may be routed to the host app which can chose to disallow it.
 Used for commmunicating with other plugins (IPC : Inter Plugin Communication)
-Note: Currently there is no API to hide a panel, panels can be shown but can not be hid.
+Note: Currently there is no API to hide a panel, panels can be shown but can not be hidden.

 **Returns**: `Promise`